xiongrxchn/IntelBri.github.io/index.md

 ![](Images/stft.png)

 ![](Images/interfacing_GPS.png)

 ## 5 Discussion

 - This project designed and implemented the patrolman system, using Raspberry Pi for road pothole inspection.
-It uses the mobility of the participating vehicles, gathering data from the accelerometer and GPS sensors.
+The system consists of a mobile platform (we use the toy car in the experiments), a MPU-6050 accelerometer, a GPS sensor, and a power bank.
+By continually gathering data from the accelerometer and GPS sensors, the team use collected signals to evaluate road surface conditions.

 - We focus on analyzing three typical types of road conditions, including Cracks (CR), Potholes (PH), and Upheaval (UH).
+Anomalous road conditions are reﬂected in features of the acceleration data.
 Comparing different hand-labeled signal patterns, the team identifies the features of different road conditions.

 - In the future, we will apply a machine-learning based approach for automatic detection of diverse road conditions.